RubenEschauzier/traversal-metric-workshop-paper/content/results.md

 </table>

 <figcaption markdown="block">
-Calculated Shortest Traversal Length Ratio's for depth-first and breadth-first prioritization seperated by query template and instantiation.
-In this table, **D1.2** denotes the second instantiation of Discover query template 1.
+Calculated Shortest Traversal Length Ratio's for depth and breadth-first prioritization seperated by query template and instantiation.
+In this table, e.g. **D1.2** denotes the second instantiation of Discover query template 1 and <q>-</q> indicates a query timeout.
 </figcaption>

 </figure>